joshcanhelp/josh-to-11/content/post/2019-06-27-specializing-or-generalizing.md

 - What does my company need?
 - What does my team need?

-... and when you’ve narrowed it down, ask yourself “what do I need?” and the path should be clear.
+... and when you’ve narrowed it down, ask yourself “what do I need?” and the path start to become clear.

 The moral of the story is: don’t look for labels to apply to yourself, look for the place where you can leverage your desire and talent in the most effective way.